 Shared values make better working relationships.

 Although Okanagan home prices have moderated, they are still not very affordable.
-A homebuyer household earning $71,000 (the median Metro Kelowna household before-tax income) can only get a $270,000 mortgage.
-For that household to buy a condo, they would need to save at least $100,000 cash for a down payment or receive a very generous gift from family.
-For most people, that’s just not on the cards.
+A homebuyer household earning the local median before-tax income can only qualify for a modest mortgage.
+For that household to buy a standard condo, they would need to save a massive amount of cash for a down payment or receive a very generous financial gift from family.
+For most people, that is just not on the cards.

 Read the Vancouver Home Price Forecast and Victoria Home Price Forecast.

-Will Canada’s trade wars with China and the United States lead to a recession?
+Will Canada’s trade tensions with major international trading partners lead to a broader recession?

 Need a Realtor?